ronanflavio/easychat/README.md

 ## Description

-jQuery based chat for Laravel 4 &amp; 5 with database storage and integration with your users table.
+jQuery based chat for Laravel 4.x with database storage and integration with your users table.